Skip to content

 The morphology—or signal amplitude and phase over time—of the GWs emitted by these BBH mergers is predicted by Einstein’s theory of General Relativity and depends on the source’s properties: its masses, spins, distance, orientation, etc.

 Figure 1: Schematic of masses, spin magnitudes, and spin tilt angles of a BBH.
+(Graphic by S.J.
+Miller)

-I am interested in how, when, and why we can measure subtle effects in gravitational-wave signals, from both an astrophysical and statistical standpont.
-Much of my work focuses on the spins of black holes, also known as their intrinsic angular momenta.
+Broadly, I am interested in how, when, and why we can measure subtle effects in gravitational-wave signals, from both an astrophysical and statistical standpont.
+Much of my work focuses on the spins (intrinsic angular momentum) of black holes.
 Spin is a crucial probe of the astrophysical origin of BBHs, and yet is notoriously difficult to constrain via gravitational waves, especially in signals from the high-mass BBHs which fall at the edge of LIGO’s sensitivity.
-I want to answer questions like:

 How do precessing spins imprint on the gravitational waves we observe from high-mass binary black holes, which are dominated by the non-linear merger regime?